Society-for-Internet-Blaseball-Research/prophesizer/Basics.md

   * If we queue up 5 updates without finding the "next" one we're waiting for, we give up and just process the queue
   * If we find the next update in time, we process it, and then work on the queued updates

 At all times Cauldron is working on building a Game Event by adding more and more stuff to it, until the time that the event is complete and is emitted.
-This start with the Inning State Machine.
+This starts with the Inning State Machine:

 ## Inning State Machine